guerrad49/birthdays/README.md

 ## Details
 A Person is created by passing *First Name*, *Last Name*, and *Date-of-Birth* (yyy-mm-dd).
 Each Person can be added/removed to/from a Book.
 The Book can perform sorting and filtering for the user.
 Displaying the Book for the user computes each Person's age to provide up-to-date information.
-Ages are **not** stored in database.
+Ages are **not** stored in database but can be computed for any valid date.

 ## Pre-Requisites